 As each event is found in a search you can view key statistics for it, along with comparisons to previous events, in Event Detection > Event Monitor.
-If you are unhappy with the amplitude or duration automatically given to an event you can adjust this (as in Fetchan) by dragging the relevant idealized event-defining lines in the Analysis window.
+If you are unhappy with the amplitude or duration given to an event you can adjust this by dragging the idealized event-defining lines in the Analysis window.